cosmos72/stmx/README.md

 Performance
 -----------
+For several reasons, STMX will reach highest performance on SBCL by a large margin - possibly by a factor between 10 and 20 with respect to other systems.
+The reasons are that SBCL is the author's primary development system, that SBCL both produces very optimized code (at least compared to non-commercial Lisp compilers) and that STMX is heavily optimized to exploit the low-level concurrency primitives compare-and-swap, atomic-incf and memory-barrier exposed by SBCL.

-See the included file [doc/benchmark.md](doc/benchmark.md) for performance considerations and a lot of raw numbers.
+See the included file [doc/benchmark.md](doc/benchmark.md) for performance considerations and a lot of raw numbers produced by running micro-benchmarks.

-The short version is: as of June 2013, on a fast consumer PC (Core i7 4770 @ 3.5GHz or better) with a fast Common Lisp (SBCL 1.1.8 or better), STMX can execute up to 7.5 millions transactions per second per CPU core.
+The short version is: as of June 2013, on a fast consumer PC (Core i7 4770 @ 3.5GHz or better) with a fast Common Lisp compiler (SBCL 1.1.8 or better), STMX can execute up to 7.5 millions transactions per second per CPU core.

 A small example with very short transactions is the [dining philosophers](example/dining-philosophers-stmx.lisp),